 On the occasion of World Habitat Day (5 October 2020) and “Urban October,” HIC-HLRN has produced its annual report from the HLRN Violation Database.

-This year’s review of patterns and trends in housing and land rights violation around the world is dedicated to the theme Pandemic of Violations: Forced Evictions and Other Habitat-related Human Rights Violations amid COVID-19.
+This year’s review of patterns and trends in housing and land rights violation around the world is dedicated to the theme A Pandemic of Violations: Forced Evictions and Other Habitat-related Human Rights Violations amid COVID-19.
 It explores the cases of forced eviction, destruction, dispossession and privatization of housing and land of the most-vulnerable communities during a global crisis and pandemic that leaves no one behind.
 NCF submitted its inputs on the situation of human rights violations in the Bedouin communities in the Negev in 2020.

 For the full Pandemic Violations Report by HIC-HLRN